KarmaNetwork/KBT/README.md

 > KBT is a build tool for Karma project based on cmake.

 ## Description
 KBT supply a method to generate project based on cmake.
-It also can help us manage dependencies and make build progress easily.
+It also can help us manage dependencies and make build process easily.

 ## Dependencies
-* Cmake
-* unzip
+* cmake
-* wget/curl
+* git

 ## Installation
 Clone KBT: